microsoft/atlas-design/README.md

 ## Development

-- Ensure you are using NodeJS 15+ and npm 7+.
 - If contributing, please read about using [changesets](https://github.com/atlassian/changesets) and [semantic versioning bump types](https://semver.org/).
-- From a terminal, run `npm install`.
+- From a terminal, run `yarn install`.

 ## Using Atlas CSS